Eileenzyf/ISO-App-Prediction/README.md

 		2. *Split the data set to training and test set (1 point)*
 	- Model Building to predict the number of reviews and ratings using a set of attributes.
 		- Stories:
-		1. *Run a simple linear regression model to use its R square  as the naive baseline. variable importance and residual plot to determine what advanced model to use.
+		1. *Run a simple linear regression model to use its R square as the naive baseline.
+Check variable importance and residual plot to determine what advanced model to use.
 (2 point)*
 		2. *Run Neural Network, Random Forest Model to predict the number of reviews and ratings.
 Making sure the model hit the performance metrics.
 (4 points)*
 		3. [Icebox] Text analysis or sentiment analysis of app descriptions to see the correlation between certain words and popularity of the apps.
 	- Build Pipeline